 I still can’t turn any of those possibilities into a belief.
 I can’t say I know anything about them until I’ve obtained objective data and verified it to my satisfaction.

 Now, Christians, you know what you must do in order to get me back.
-Provide me some objectively verified testable data, not hearsay written by people thousands of years ago who thought the earth stood immovable on pillars with a hammered out dome for a sky.
+Provide me some objectively verified testable data, not hearsay written by people thousands of years ago who thought the earth stood immovable on pillars with a solid dome for a sky.

 It should be easy.
 In fact I would say that if the god described in the bible was real, his existence would be obvious.
 Everyone would know.
 I’m sure many would refuse to worship him, or perhaps bow in fear (he’s a pretty violent god, I assure you).
 But if you get rid of that god and go with the softer, nicer, modern Christian god who just wants you to love him or else you’ll suffer unimaginable torment for eternity (just ignore the torment part), there are fewer ways to prove his absence.